Safety is a non-negotiable priority

 Safety at Sea

-Piracy continues to be a threat at sea, and BW LPG has a dedicated Global Head of Security to monitor global trends, advise safe routing for vessels, and act on security matters impacting our seafarers and fleet.
+Piracy continues to be a threat at sea, and BW LPG has a dedicated Global Head of Security to monitor and communicate global trends, advise safe routing for vessels, and act on security matters impacting our seafarers and fleet.
+Weekly communication is sent to all vessels in our fleet (including third-party managed vessels).

 All vessels transiting high-risk areas follow a set of regularly updated international guidelines and have measures in place such as anti-piracy gear to deter attacks.
 Drills are regularly held to ensure that we are prepared to manage any incident, and we maintain rigorous operational procedures, ensure continued access to intelligence, and exercise prudent risk management when sailing in high-risk areas.